Tony-Chen-Melbourne/bcggtheme/README.md

 `devtools::install_github("Tony-Chen-Melbourne/bcggtheme")`

+One final step before use is to load Windows system fonts into R, in order to access the standard MS Trebuchet font.
+First install the `extrafonts` library package:

+`install.packages("extrafont")`

+The run the code:

+`extrafont::font_import()`

+This will take a few minutes to do its thing, after which you're good to go.

 The vignettes file explains how the package works.

 The package draws heavily on [grattantheme](https://github.com/grattan/grattantheme) created by Matt Cowgill, and maintained by Matt Cowgill and Will Mackey.